uros7251/uros7251.github.io/docs/_pages/posts.md

 author_profile: true
 ---

 Notes in mathematics and physics.
+More to come.

 ## Probability & Stats
  - [Normal distribution and its derivatives](/posts/normal-dist-and-its-derivatives)